robotics-at-maryland/tortuga/sandbox/ice/benchmark/readme.txt

 overhead as native method invocation.
 Its performance level is substantially higher than Python's, but not as high as Java's or C++'s.

+These numbers were recorded on 2.16 GHz Intel Core 2 Duo MacBook Pro.

+Longer run times, but almost identical run time ratios, have been observed on a single core 1.25 GHz PowerMac G4.

 (see: http://blog.dhananjaynene.com/2008/07/performance-comparison-c-java-python-ruby-jython-jruby-groovy/)

 Note that this measures only time overhead.
 ICE invocation may make use of other